rwetherall/memofunc/README.md

 > simple.function2 <- (function (value) value) %>% memo()

 ```
-Calling a memo function is exactly like calling a normal function.
-The memo has all the same arguments and defaults
+Calling a memo is exactly like calling a normal function, in fact it is a normal function!
+The memo has all the same arguments and defaults as the origional function so it can be used in legacy code without the need for any risky refactoring.

-as the origional function.
+Memoing a function can significantly improve the performance of a system by limiting how often expensive call are made.

 ``` r